cfpg/port-au-next/README.md

 - **Health Checks**: Intelligent service switching only when new deployments are verified healthy
 - **Environment Isolation**: Each app, branch, or preview deployment can have its own environment variables
 - **Customizable Build Process**: Use the default optimized Dockerfile or create your own
-- **Shared Infrastructure**: PostgreSQL, Redis, and Thumbor services available to all applications
+- **Shared Infrastructure**: PostgreSQL, Redis, and imgproxy services available to all applications
 - **Web-Based Management UI**: Monitor and control your deployments through an intuitive interface

 ## Architecture